-Brighde was interviewed by the popular podcast 'Join us in France' where Annie talked to her about being as vegan traveler in France.
-Spoiler alert, it's better than most people might expect!
+Brighde was interviewed by the popular podcast ‘Join us in France’ where Annie talked to her about being a vegan traveler in France.
+Spoiler alert, it’s better than most people might expect!
 I feel really passionate about France and also vegan travel in France which is one of the main reasons we run trips to France as often as we can.
-My love of France led me to discovering the Join Us in France podcast and I asked the host Annie Sargent if I could share my thoughts about traveling as a vegan.
+My love of France led me to discover the Join Us in France podcast and I asked the host Annie Sargent if I could share my thoughts about traveling as a vegan.
 She decided to interview me for the podcast!
-Thank you Annie!
+Thank you, Annie!

 However, there is a lot to say about this topic, so let’s summarise my experiences as traveling as a vegan in France and give you some vegan travel to France tips!